 - "Current use" for residential, agriculture, industrial and tertiary (commerce and services) buildings; - At least one of the attributes "number of floor above ground" or "height above ground" should be captured for all buildings; - "Nature" should be supplied for all the elevated buildings and other constructions.
 NOTE: the elevated buildings and constructions are those considered as obstacles for aerial navigation by EuroControl.
 For these elevated constructions, it is also strongly advised to ensure completeness of the features and of the attribute "heightAboveGround".
 4.5.2 Geometric accuracy Core Recommendation 9 Absolute horizontal accuracy of buildings and other construction should be better than 2 meters.
 In addition, the geometric accuracy should be documented, either at feature level using the attributes horizontal or vertical estimated accuracy if the accuracy is heterogeneous in the dataset or at data set level if the accuracy is homogeneous.
-4.5.3 Thematic accuracy Good Practice 10 Great care has to be taken to ensure thematic correctness of all core attributes 4.5.4 Update frequency Core Recommendation 10 The update frequency for theme Buildings should be one year or better 5 Other recommendations 5.1 Coordinate Reference System (CRS) 5.1.1 Case of 2D data Good Practice 11 Core data should be stored and managed in a CRS based on datum ETRS89 in areas within its geographical scope, either using geographic or projected coordinates.
+Good Practice 10 If buildings are captured as 2.5D or 3D data, absolute vertical accuracy should be better than 2 meters.
+4.5.3 Thematic accuracy Good Practice 11 Great care has to be taken to ensure thematic correctness of all core attributes 4.5.4 Update frequency Core Recommendation 10 The update frequency for core data of theme Buildings should be one year or better.
+NOTE: It is reminded that Building core data is 2D data (or 2.5D data).

+Good Practice 12

+If buildings are captured as 3D data, the update frequency of the dataset should be better than 5 years or even 3 years if possible

+5 Other recommendations

+5.1 Coordinate Reference System (CRS)

+5.1.1 Case of 2D data

+Good Practice 13

+Core data should be stored and managed in a CRS based on datum ETRS89 in areas within its geographical scope, either using geographic or projected coordinates.

 NOTE 1: geographical scope of ETRS-89 excludes over-sea territories, such as Canary Islands or French Guyana or Madeira Islands and Azores Islands.
 In these cases, it is recommended to use a CRS based on ITRS (International Terrestrial Reference System).

 NOTE 2: storing and managing data in CRS based on international datum facilitates the import of measures from modern sensors, ensures that data is managed in a well-maintained geodetic framework and of course, facilitates the export of data into international CRS (e.g. those mandated by INSPIRE).

+5.1.2 Case of 2.5D or 3D data

+Good Practice 14

-5.1.2 Case of 2.5D or 3D data Good Practice 12 If buildings or other constructions are captured as 2.5D data or 3D data, it is recommended to use for the Z coordinate a gravity-related height, ideally given in EVRS as vertical component of the Coordinate Reference System.
-NOTE 1: EVRS states for European Vertical Reference System.
+If buildings or other constructions are captured as 2.5D data or 3D data, it is recommended to use for the Z coordinate a gravity-related height, ideally given in EVRS as vertical component of the Coordinate Reference System.

+NOTE 1: EVRS stands for European Vertical Reference System.